A Little About Me

 The Early Holocene climate and landscape of the Baltic Region

 The Lithuanian Research Council has granted me a two-year individual postdoc project (2024-2026) to collect samples of old sediment (11,000-8000 years) deep out of the ground from Estonia, Latvia, Lithuania, and Poland, identify the beetle remains, and reconstruct past climate and landscapes based on these beetle assemblages.
-Work is in collaboration with Siim Veski, Normunds Stivrins, and Mariusz Lamentowicz and his group.
-I am based at the Nature Research Centre in Vilnius, supported by the head of the paleo-laboratory Vaida Šeiriene.
+Also after this project, I am based at the Nature Research Centre in Vilnius, as a member of the Laboratory of Quaternary Research, supported by the head of the lab Vaida Šeiriene.

 Paleoecology projects

-My work in paleoecology mainly concerns the use of fossil beetle records from peat bogs to reconstruct the surrounding landscape, specifically the identification and quantification of bark beetle fossils to record past outbreaks.
+My work in paleoecology mainly concerns the use of fossil beetle records from peat bogs and other natural deposits to reconstruct the surrounding landscape.
+During my PhD, I gained valuable experience with the identification and quantification of bark beetle fossils to record past outbreaks in Central Europe.
+My most recent work features beetle-based temperature reconstructions from regions in Europe that remain understudied.

 See all my research at